Peter Pan (1954 musical): Casts of major productions

-Later revivals
+Later productions

 The show was revived in 1979 on Broadway at the Lunt-Fontanne Theatre, produced by Nancy and Ronnie Horowitz, starring Sandy Duncan and George Rose, and ran for 554 performances.
 Duncan was nominated for the Best Actress Tony, and the show was nominated for Best Revival of a Musical.

 A third Broadway production was mounted in 1990, originally at the Lunt-Fontanne, running for 45 performances.
 A return engagement opened 10 months later, this time at the Minskoff Theatre, running for an additional 48 performances.
 Both engagements starred former Olympic gymnast Cathy Rigby as Peter; the first co-starred Stephen Hanan and the second J. K. Simmons.
 The production was nominated for Best Revival of a Musical at the 1991 Tonys, and Rigby was nominated for Best Actress.
 Rigby returned to Broadway as Peter Pan in 1998 at the Marquis Theatre, with Paul Schoeffler co-starring.
 This production ran for 48 performances.
 A return engagement with the same stars opened in 1999 at the George Gershwin Theatre and ran for 166 performances.
 This engagement was nominated for the 1999 Tony for Best Revival of a Musical.
 The performance was recorded at the La Mirada Theater for broadcast in October 2000 on the A&E Network.
 The video release cuts the program to about 96 minutes, directed by Gary Halvorson.
 It reconceived the potentially offensive "Ugg-a-Wugg" song about Native Americans as a percussive dance number.
 The flying effects were changed to include some flights that were not practical to do in the theatrical version, such as the somersault flips during "I'm Flying", and electronically erasing the wires.